w3c/window-management/additional_explorations.md

 const availableScreens = self.screens;
 ```

+With potential privacy concerns of exposing new screen and window placement
+information, new APIs should allow user agents to minimize information exposed
+without user permission.
+Asynchronous APIs are preferable, allowing the user
+agent to prompt users for permission or perform asynchronous permission model
+checks while the script continues processing any logic that does not depend on
+the result of the permission check.

+Additionally, system window managers themselves often provide asynchronous APIs,
+and this pattern allows implementers to gather the latest available information
+without blocking other application processing or requiring a cache.

 ### Exposing new info with the existing `Screen` interface

 The existing `Screen` interface seems like a natural and appropriate object for